ella-codes-dao/AuthFlow/docs/whitepaper.md

 ### AuthFlow Contract

-#### NFT Resource (User Profile)
+1. #### NFT Resource (User Profile)

-In order to comply with the NFT standard the User Profile is the "NFT" resource in this contract and as such is stored in a "Collection" as defined in the NFT specifications.
-Each user Profile represents an account inside an AuthSystem, and it is possible to have more the account or profile for an AuthSystem.
+    * In order to comply with the NFT standard the User Profile is the "NFT" resource in this contract and as such is stored in a "Collection" as defined in the NFT specifications.
+Each user Profile represents an account inside an AuthSystem, and it is possible to have more than one account or profile for an AuthSystem.

+2. #### Collection Resource
+    * The Collection Resource olds the User Profiles and provides functions for AuthSystems to query data about the user.

+3. #### AuthSystem Resource

+4. #### AuthSystem Admin Resource